Intrepid Travel vs Trek America - Tour Companies Compared

 For some travelers this is an absolute requirement, but for others it can be tough to branch off and explore independently - you also need to make sure you allocate enough travel money for independent meals.
 The tour leaders are great resources of information for how to spend your free time, but if you like having a full day scheduled from breakfast to dinner, Intrepid may not be the best company for you.

 Lastly, if sustainable and responsible travel is important to you, Intrepid has poured millions of dollars into local economies, and has a very strong emphasis on responsible travel.
 So you can feel good knowing that your money helps support some of the innkeepers, vendors, and communities that you’ll meet along the way.

-Trek America (the sister company to Grand American Adventures) has excelled in the small group tour market for 40 years, operating fun, energetic trips in the Americas.
+Trek America (the sister company to Grand American Adventures) has excelled in the small group tour market for 40 years, operating fun, energetic trips for 18-30 year olds in the Americas.

 On a TrekAmerica tour, travelers are guaranteed to have a fun, active, and energetic experience.
 When they started, their goal was to capture the spirit of adventure on cross country American road trips with friends.
 This idea remains with most groups kept intentionally small, capping at 13, providing the opportunity for you to really get to know your fellow travelers.

 Seeking an adventure and adrenaline pumping tour with other young travelers who love being outdoors?
 You may find your tribe with TrekAmerica.

 Their tours are aimed at travelers between the ages of 18-38, a majority of whom are single travelers - they are an attractive option for solos as none of their tours require a single supplement.
 TrekAmerica was born out of a group of friends going on a cross country road trip - and the sense of excitement that comes with that kind of trip permeates their itineraries and culture.